wp-shortcake/shortcake/readme.txt

 == Changelog ==

 = 0.3 (???) =
+* Shows a helpful message when a shortcode doesn't have attributes to configure.
 * Example plugin can be activated through the WordPress admin.

 = 0.2.3 (April 8, 2015) =